arhamrehan841-commits/sp500_data-pipeline/README.md

 Snowflake Connection → Add your Snowflake credentials (user, password, account, schema)

 3️⃣ Schedule the DAG
-Airflow will automatically schedule and execute the ETL DAG as per its defined frequency (@daily, or as configured).
+Airflow automatically schedules and executes the ETL DAG as per its defined frequency (@daily, or as configured).

 🚀 Usage